-- MadCap Flare v12 and other tools in the MadPak suite
+- MadCap Flare and other tools in the MadPak suite

-- Oxygen XML Author v17 (for structured authoring with DITA)
+- Oxygen XML Author (for structured authoring with DITA)

 - Adobe Acrobat Pro DC

-- use an automated approach to ensure my systems are backed up regularly, to both local and off-site storage
+- Encrypted, automated daily backup — to both local and off-site storage

-- keep my anti-virus software up to date
+- Keep antivirus and other software up to date

 For example, some of the most common forms of documentation I might help you with include: